 Leaving in the late-morning on the Friday, as this weekend was not about rushing around!
 We headed to Haynes International Motor Museum, in Sparkford, near Yeovil in Somerset.

-From the first cars, to modern sports cars, Haynes has something for everyone, as a couple that like a range of vehicles we love the opportunity to see so many under one roof!
+From the first cars, to modern sports cars; Haynes has something for everyone; as a couple that like a range of vehicles we love the opportunity to see so many under one roof!
 Except the Triumph Stag is BROWN!

-You can find out all about many of the cars in the museum, and more, and there is plenty to do for younger visitors too, including a chance to dress up, an area to get hands-on and you can find spots to do brass rubbings of some of your favourite cars throughout the museum!
+You can find out all about many of the cars in the museum; and more, and there is plenty to do for younger visitors too; including a chance to dress up and an area to get hands-on.
+You can even find spots to do brass rubbings of some of your favourite cars throughout the museum too!
 On top of that there are indoor and outdoor areas for kids to let off steam!

 Stu loves the Dodge Charger, and I’m a big fan of “ridiculous” American cars, like this El Camino: